arc-language/arc-lang/parser/PACKAGE.md

 	// ExitArgumentList is called when exiting the argumentList production.
 	ExitArgumentList(c *ArgumentListContext)

+	// ExitArgument is called when exiting the argument production.
+	ExitArgument(c *ArgumentContext)

+	// ExitLambdaExpression is called when exiting the lambdaExpression production.
+	ExitLambdaExpression(c *LambdaExpressionContext)

+	// ExitLambdaParamList is called when exiting the lambdaParamList production.
+	ExitLambdaParamList(c *LambdaParamListContext)

+	// ExitLambdaParam is called when exiting the lambdaParam production.
+	ExitLambdaParam(c *LambdaParamContext)

+	// ExitTupleExpression is called when exiting the tupleExpression production.
+	ExitTupleExpression(c *TupleExpressionContext)

 	// ExitCastExpression is called when exiting the castExpression production.
 	ExitCastExpression(c *CastExpressionContext)